-The holidays are a stressful time even when you have a spouse with whom you can sip cocoa and decorate your home.
+The holidays are a stressful time even when you have a spouse with whom you can sip egg nog and decorate your home.
 Going through the first one fresh off a divorce?
 That’s life’s way of cruelly testing a person.
 You can get through it though, and emerge with holiday traditions you and your kids actually look forward to every year.
-It might just take re-examining how you fill those short days until the champagne corks pop and it’s a new year.
+It just requires re-examining how you fill those short days until the champagne corks pop and it’s a new year.

 READ MORE: The Fatherly Guide to Divorce and Kids